An Icy Start

 ‘You see.
 That’s why we don’t rush.
 You want to get to school, but you can’t be rushing on a day like this.
 Mama ain’t got time for it neither.
 You go slow and we’ll all get there in one piece.
 Now hold my hand.
 We’re going around’.

 The Nigerian mother on the school run was right.
 Ain’t no one got time for rushing.
-I put my arms out, bent my knees, and started shuffling my way through the last leg of my trip.
+I put my arms out, bent my knees, and starting shuffling my through the last leg of my trip.

 The End